thanasis457/Playful/README.md

 ## Installing

-The easiest way to get running is to head to [Releases](https://github.com/thanasis457/Playful/releases) and download the **experimental** package version for your platform.
+The easiest way to get running is to head to [Releases](https://github.com/thanasis457/Playful/releases) and download the **alpha** version of the package for your platform.

 ## Building from source